 When Jesus says that anything you ask in His name will be given, it’s not a carte blanche promise.
 It’s a principle.
 Praying in Jesus’ name and authority is so central that Jesus speaks in the strongest possible terms.

-We know that God isn't going to answer any prayer spoken in Jesus' name.
-If you ask God to approve of your sin, it's not going to happen.
-Things prayed in Christ's authority have to align with God's will.
+We know that God isn’t going to answer any prayer spoken in Jesus’ name.
+If you ask God to approve of your sin, it’s not going to happen.
+Things prayed in Christ’s authority have to align with God’s will (to learn more about what God desires, check out 20 Bible Verses about Discovering God’s Will).

 There are a lot of factors that influence prayers, but Jesus wants us to know that coming to God as ambassadors with His authority has an enormous impact on the potency of our prayer life!